 To removing the cloudy water marks from glass, use a natural solution of white vinegar and water to soak overnight to loosen the calcium.
 Rinse and then dry.

-If The vinegar does not work then you can try using petroleum jelly (Vaseline) inside the glass on the effected areas.
-Leave for 5 day before removing.
+If the vinegar does not work then you can try using petroleum jelly (Vaseline) inside the glass on the effected areas.
+Leave for 5 days before removing.

 Cleaning Old Bottles